 Source: Webster's Revised Unabridged Dictionary (1913)

-Recent Acquisitions at Ireland Library:
+Some newer materials at Ireland Library:

 This guide provides a number of useful resources.